Laura Fuentes

 This creamy and delicious fire-roasted tomato soup recipe is the perfect bowl of soup to warm up your bones on a cold day.

-If you want a bowl of something creamy, delicious, filled with flavor, grab a bowl of this creamy fire-roasted tomato soup.
-It’s a notch above classic tomato soup made with roasted veggies blended until smooth and creamy.
+If you want something cozy and filled with flavor, this fire-roasted tomato soup is a notch above the classic, made with roasted veggies blended until smooth and creamy.

 overhead view of roasted tomato soup